djibe/Android-tutorials/README.md

 * Flash your phone with Odin
 * Format partitions to F2FS for better IO performances
 * Flash and use TWRP recovery
-* Install Android 8.1 Oreo
+* Install Android 9 Pie
 * Get root access
-* Obtain Google mobile services (GMS) certification

 <hr>